School of Barbering

 JSCC School of Barbering seeks to:

-- To empower each Learner with confidence, professionalism and enthusiasm to meet the demands of our ever-changing industry.
+- To empower each Learner with confidence, professionalism and enthusiasm to meet the demand of our ever-changing industry.

 - To enhance the Barber Industry in this community and state through education and Learner involvement in community service.